kailash-manasarovar/statement/docs/timeline/2023/may.md

 - Only myself and one other student, Sofia, were there.
 - The teacher, Adria Gil, was erratic and bizarrely behaved, as usual.
 - As he was marking my homework, he announced very loudly, "What happened Katharine?
 Usually your homework is really good but this is terrible, it's not like you at all."
-- He says, "Were you angry?", and laughs.
+- He says, "Were you angry?", and laughs in a jeering manner.

 ![Gene Hackman](../../content/images/gene-hackman.png)

-- He says all this again and again.
+- He says this again and again, laughing.
 - He was right, there was something extremely off about this particular piece of homework compared to the others.
 - I thought about it and I remembered making tea and sitting down to do my homework, as usual, on a Sunday evening.
 - I remembered this occasion very well because I was not able to get my thoughts straight about anything at all.
 I was finding it very hard to concentrate and link ideas to keys and chords.
 It was like I had to push through a solid wall to get any thought about music to make sense.
 I was constantly going back and forth to the keyboard to check my work.